Paraguay: Enigmatic Wildlife Tour (EWT)

 Extension Itinerary at a Glance:

-Day 1: Asuncion to Olivares Private Reserve/night Olivares Private Reserve cabins
+Day 1: Asunción to Olivares Private Reserve/night Olivares Private Reserve cabins

-Day 6: Departures from Asuncion
+Day 3: Departures from Asunción

 Trip Considerations

-PACE: Intense.
+PACE: Moderate-Intense.
 Early mornings and late nights will offer us the best opportunities for wildlife activity, particularly for mammals.
 The timing of each day will vary slightly since some days we will prioritize nighttime activities, and other days we will prioritize early morning activities.
 Most days will allow for mid-day breaks, and we will be checked in to each night’s accommodation prior to nighttime activities, allowing guests to “sit it out” if needed.
-There are many single night stays on this tour, in order to cover more ground and increase our chances at getting a diverse list.
+There are many single night stays on this tour, to cover more ground and increase our chances at getting a diverse list.

 Proper hiking gear and attire is essential.
 Long pants are best due to the thorny and sharp nature of the forest.
 Light gloves are recommended for people on night sessions, especially those planning on spotlighting along with the guides.
 Sunglasses and wide-brim hats are essential too, for our walks in open areas with high levels of exposure to the sun.
 Mosquito head nets and insect repellent will not be provided, so if you are concerned about insects, it is good to bring both.
 Other gear requirements are good footwear (like hiking boots with good traction and ankle support), hiking poles, and a day backpack (something that will be sufficient for carrying camera gear, snacks, enough water, etc.), and sunscreen.
 Having a way to carry water on hikes is essential in order to avoid any heat exposure aliments, the water itself is provided but the reusable bottles are not.
+Hiking poles are encouraged (especially if you have any balance issues) due to the varying terrain and trail conditions we will experience.
+In case of rain, which is low, a waterproof bag and rain jacket are recommended.
+It’s always best to prepare for the worst conditions!
+Lastly, many activities will take place at night.
+A flashlight and/or rechargeable headlamp are essential.
+If you wish to get recommendations of good flashlights for wildlife observation, please contact Tropical Birding and we will be happy to give some of our guide recommendations.
+A small power bank is also very useful for recharging headlamps and phones during long periods in the field or longer drives.

-WHEN TO GO: This is an excellent time to visit the Chaco, as we will be avoiding the heart of the wet season, which can cause issues such as adverse weather or washed-out roads, leading to more likely cancelation of activities.
+WHEN TO GO: This is an excellent time to visit the Chaco, as we will be avoiding the wet season, which can cause issues such as adverse weather or washed-out roads, leading to more likely cancelation of activities.
 July, August and September are the best months since many mammals and birds are very active, the vegetation is also sparser at this time, and the limited water supply in the area can increase visitation of species to the few remaining waterholes.
 The temperatures are also at their most comfortable during this time.

 Other Information